 Make you way to the meeting point at the B - Shed Ferry Terminal in Fremantle.
 Please arrive at least 30 minutes early to check in and receive your ticket and luggage tags.
 Exact boarding times will be sent to all ticket holders closer to the date as ferry times are subject to change.

-Check in with The Hike Collective at The B-Shed ferry terminal in Fremantle at 7am and board the fast ferry on our short 30-minute ferry trip to the Island.
+Check in with The Hike Collective at The B-Shed ferry terminal in Fremantle and board the fast ferry on our short 30-minute ferry trip to the Island.

 When you arrive at Rottnest Island, refresh with a barista coffee or fresh juice at the Lane Cafe before we begin our hiking adventures.